syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Working-with-custom-stamp-annotations.md

 {% endhighlight %}
 {% endtabs %}

+### Select a custom stamp annotation programmatically

+By `SelectAnnotation` method, You can select the custom stamp annotation programmatically.
+The specified custom stamp annotation object passed as a parameter.

+The following code sample illustrates the same.

+{% tabs %}
+{% highlight c# %}

+//Selects the specified stamp annotation pdfViewer.SelectAnnotation(stampAnnotation);

+{% endhighlight %}
+{% endtabs %}

+N> Once `SelectAnnotation` method is called and as long as the annotation stays selected, the `SelectedAnnotation` property will return the same instance as the parameter of this method.

 ## Deselect a custom stamp

 You can deselect a selected custom stamp annotation by tapping on it or somewhere else on the PDF document.
 Deselection of a custom stamp annotation can be detected using the `StampAnnotationDeselected` event.